SEND Information Report:

 - Purchase of Service Level Agreements to provide additional specialist and targeted support

-- Education Visits
+- Educational Visits

 If a child has complex special educational needs, we could also receive additional funding from the Local Authority to meet the agreed outcomes.

-How we identify, assess and review children with special educational needs
+How we identify, assess and review children with SEND

 Most children and young people in mainstream schools will have their special educational needs met through good classroom practice.
 This is called Quality First Teaching.